youngcm2/mongo-index-sync/README.md

 Using as a program
 ------------------

-    $ mongo-index-sync --database dev_db --file /path/to/indexes.js --dry
+    $ mongo-index-sync-osx --database dev_db --file /path/to/indexes.js --dry

 Command-line usage:

-    Usage: mongo-index-sync [options]
+    Usage: index [options] [command]

     Options:
+      -u, --url <url>            Connection URL of MongoDB -d, --database <database>  Which database to sync indexes -h, --help                 output usage information

+    Commands:
+      backup [options]
+      sync [options]

+    Usage: sync [options]

+    Options:
-       -f, --file       Path to file which contains db.collection.ensureIndex calls -h, --host       Hostname or IP address of MongoDB  [localhost] -p, --port       TCP port number MongoDB is listening on  [27017] -d, --database   Which database to sync indexes -u, --username   Username to authenticate as to MongoDB -P, --password   Password for the authentication user --drop           Whether to drop indexes in the live database which do not exist in the file (default is to not drop).  [false]
+      --drop             Whether to drop indexes in the live database which do not exist in the file (default is to not drop).
-       --dry            Only describe what changes would be made without actually applying them  [false]
+      --dry              Only describe what changes would be made without actually applying them -f, --file <file>  Path to file which contains db.collection.ensureIndex calls -h, --help         output usage information

+    Usage: backup [options]

+    Options:
+      -f, --file <file>  Path to file to backup indexes -h, --help         output usage information